Adaptive Reinforcement Learning for Unobservable Random Delays: Evaluation and Results

 \section{Evaluation and Results}

-To assess the benefits of the interaction layer in a delayed setting, we simulate the POMDP described in Section \ref{sec:pomdp}, wrapping existing environments from the Gymnasium library \cite{art:2024:gymnasium} as the underlying system.
-Specifically, we aim to answer the question whether our ACDA algorithm that uses information from the interaction layer can outperform state-of-the-art algorithms under random delay processes.
+To assess the benefits of the interaction layer in a delayed setting, we simulate the POMDP described in Section \ref{sec:pomdp}, wrapping existing environments from the Gymnasium library \citep{art:2024:gymnasium} as the underlying system.
+Specifically, we aim to answer the question of whether our ACDA algorithm, which uses information from the interaction layer, can outperform state-of-the-art algorithms under random delay processes.

-We evaluate on the three delay processes shown in Figure \ref{fig:evaluation-delay-timeseries}.
-The first two delay processes $\text{GE}_{1,23}$ and $\text{GE}_{4,32}$ follow Gilbert-Elliot models \cite{art:1960:gilbert-burst-channel,art:1963:elliot-burst-channel} where the delay alternate between good and bad states (e.g. a network or computational node being overloaded or having packets dropped).
-The third delay process $\text{MM1}$ is modeled after an M/M/1 queue \cite{book:1975:queueing} where sampled delay is the time spent in the queue by a network packet.
-The full definition of these delay processes are located in Appendix \ref{app:delay-distributions}.
-We expect that ACDA performs well under the Gilbert-Elliot processes that match the temporal assumptions of ACDA, whereas we expect ACDA to not perform as well with the M/M/1 queue delays that fluctuate more.
+We evaluate on the three simulated delay processes and two datasets of measured real-world delays.
+The first two simulated delay processes $\text{GE}_{1,23}$ and $\text{GE}_{4,32}$ follow Gilbert-Elliot models \citep{art:1960:gilbert-burst-channel,art:1963:elliot-burst-channel} where the delay alternates between good and bad states (e.g. a network or computational node being overloaded or having packets dropped).
+The third simulated delay process $\text{MM1}$ is modeled after an M/M/1 queue \citep{book:1975:queueing}, where the sampled delay is the time spent in the queue by a network packet.
+The full definition of these delay processes is located in Appendix \ref{app:delay-distributions}.
+We expect ACDA to perform well under the Gilbert-Elliot processes that match the temporal assumptions of ACDA.
+In contrast, we anticipate a worse relative performance of ACDA compared to other baselines under M/M/1 queue delays that fluctuate more.

+The real-world delay datasets \textit{DLib} and \textit{DOff} are measured as TCP packet delay over a WiFi connection at our university library and office respectively, following an interaction layer-agent communication pattern.
+The delays are collected as a time series of 100000 samples, which are replayed in the simulated Gymnasium environments.
+We present excerpts of measured delays from these in Figure \ref{fig:measured-delay-timeseries}, which shows a temporal correlation between the samples.
+These measurements and how they were collected are further described in Appendix \ref{app:measured-delays}.

+All evaluated delays, simulated and measured, inhibit some form of temporal correlation.
+While we consider independent and identically distributed (i.i.d.) delay processes to be out of scope for ACDA, we evaluate ACDA under two i.i.d. delay processes in Appendix \ref{app:iid-delay-performance} and show that ACDA still maintains acceptable performance even under these conditions.